The Great Relief: The sculpture

 In his earliest notes on the work, Willumsen explained he intended to illustrate various degrees of happiness by using different symbols.
 The lowest degree, which he labels tragicomical, is strong but short-lived without any lasting effects.
 He sees it as being symbolized by "grotesque musicians".
 At the middle level comes sensuality or parody, not as powerful as the first but nevertheless leaving its traces.
 His symbol here is a man and a woman called "the parody".
 The strange thing is that the woman is dressed in men's battle attire while the man is dressed in a woman's clothes.
 According to Willumsen, the reaction of the opposite sex is a "quivering sensation" leaving a greater impression than the strong burst of humour at the lowest level.
 The third and highest level for Willumsen is aesthetic joy.
 To achieve it, the individual needs to have a sense of beauty.

 When presenting his work in 1928, Willumsen described it as a "collocation of figures for Willumsen's view of existence and human life".
 The relief, he explained, centres on two "giants", dividing it into positive and negative parts.
-"One of the giants, the one on the left, is designed to represent cool 'reflection', or perhaps more accurately cool 'calculation'.
+"One of the giants, the one on the left, is designed to represent cool 'reflection', or perhaps more accurately, cool 'calculation'.
 Above his outstretched right arm, there are two large figures to the left, a man in women's clothing called 'Weakness', tyrannized by a woman, an armour-clad fury called 'War'.
-The other giant, the one on the right, who is holding's the first one's hand, has a soft expression, he should perhaps be called 'Unsophistication' or 'Instinct', his eyes are closed.
-On his outstretched left art there are two large figures, a man: 'the Worker', the symbol of will and deed, and 'a Woman' who admiringly and affectionately presses the Worker's had against her throbbing heart."
+The other giant, the one on the right, who is holding's the first one's hand, has a soft expression, he should perhaps be called 'Unsophistication' or 'Instinct'; his eyes are closed.
+On his outstretched left arm there are two large figures, a man: 'the Worker', the symbol of will and deed, and 'a Woman' who admiringly and affectionately presses the Worker's hand against her throbbing heart."
 Around the six large figures, there are many smaller figures.
-They are people 'who along the way go through different states of mind such as rest, fear and suffering, moving in an anticlockwise direction, starting with 'the Worker' and finishing at life's greatest state of happiness 'the golden couple'.
+They are people 'who along the way go through different states of mind such as rest, fear, and suffering, moving in an anticlockwise direction, starting with 'the Worker' and finishing at life's greatest state of happiness, 'the golden couple'.